akando42/next-map/public/content/posts/07-21/index.md

 ![China Trang Egg Probe Docking](https://storage.googleapis.com/spykman-world/China-TrangEgg6-Probe-Docking-In-Orbit.gif)

 Or even more interesting, what if all manufacturing is moving from China to the Moon.
-No more manufacturing pollution, we will just receive our goods via airdrops like the way Santa does during Christmas.
+Moon manufacturing will require less energy because of its low Gravity of only 1.625 meter per second instead of 9.8 like on Earth.
+Plenty of Natural Gas and Oil in Space, no more manufacturing pollution, we will just receive our goods via airdrops like the way Santa does during Christmas.
 We will actually be tracking our packages via the NORAD’s system for real this time.

 ![Space X Launch Sites](https://storage.googleapis.com/spykman-world/Space%20X%20Launching%20Sites.png)